moghwan/laracel-app/README.md

     - change node js version to 18
   - https://vercel.com/account > Vercel ID (organization id)
   - https://vercel.com/account/tokens > create a new token (name it `VERCEL_LARACEL_TOKEN` for example)
+- database
+  - Supabase:
-- Supabase: create a new project, password will be needed
+    - create a new project, password will be needed
     - go to connect > copy uri
+  - sqlite:
+    - a dummy db is already provided in the repo
+    - to use it, comment line 29 and uncomment line 30-31 in `.github/workflows/main.yml`

 ### Setting your secrets
 - Vercel: settings > environment variables